 2

-Drape a towel over your head and lean over the bowl at a comfortable distance β at least 30cm from the surface.
-Close eyes.
-Allow steam to open pores for 5β8 minutes maximum.
+Drape a towel over your head and lean over the bowl — at least 30cm from the surface.
+Close your eyes.
+Let the steam open your pores for 5–8 minutes max.

 -